 Windows 7 and Windows 8 users

 Unfortunately Microsoft has decided to no longer included any clipboard viewer in Microsoft Windows 7 and Windows 8.
-In order to view the contents of the clipboard you need to download a third-party utility
+To view the contents of the clipboard you need to download a third-party utility.

 Windows 2000 and XP users